There are two pathways in which to take advantage of the LSAMP/CAMP program:

 Pathway #1 - LSAMP/CAMP Scholars:

 Outstanding students may be selected as LSAMP/CAMP Research Scholars and receive stipends to conduct research with a faculty mentor.
-Stipend amounts are up to $3,200 for the summer and up to $800 per quarter during the Academic Year.
+Stipend amounts range from $500 to $3,200 for the summer (TBD based on options for summer programming) and up to $800 per quarter during the Academic Year.
 The research activities can take place during:

 b) academic year.
-Applications for the academic year are due in mid-summer.
-Applications will be accepted in Fall if space allows, but for best chance apply in mid-summer.
+Applications for the academic year are due in October.

 c) both of the above.

 CAMP Scholars meet regularly for advising appointments with the CAMP Program Manager.

 Students accepted as CAMP Members do not receive research stipends but may participate in any of the CAMP program activities such as tutoring, workshops, seminars, and field trips.
 Applications to be a CAMP Member are accepted throughout the year.

 Eligibility.
 To apply to the CAMP program (both pathways) you must:

 - Be African American, Chicano, Latino, Native American, or Pacific Islander

 - Be a declared Science, Technology, Engineering or Mathematics (STEM) major